Defense for Children International – Palestine v. Biden

 Defense for Children International – Palestine v.
-Biden is a lawsuit by Defence for Children International – Palestine and others in the United States District Court for the Northern District of California against President Joe Biden, Secretary of Defense Lloyd Austin, and Secretary of State Antony Blinken for the U.S. officials' alleged "failure to prevent and complicity in the unfolding genocide against Gaza".
-The plaintiffs include several Palestinian Americans whose families have been killed.
+Biden is a US federal court case filed in 2023 against the Biden administration for its alleged "failure to prevent and complicity in the unfolding genocide against Gaza".
+Representing Defence for Children International – Palestine, Al-Haq, and several Palestinian Americans whose families have been killed, the Center for Constitutional Rights filed the lawsuit in the United States District Court for the Northern District of California against US President Joe Biden, Secretary of Defense Lloyd Austin, and Secretary of State Antony Blinken.
 The court dismissed the case on January 31, 2024, ruling that while "it is plausible that Israel's conduct amounts to genocide," US foreign policy was a political question, over which courts lacked jurisdiction.
 The dismissal was upheld on appeal.

 Background

-The Gaza war had seen high levels of civilian deaths in Gaza.
+The Gaza war has seen high levels of civilian deaths in Gaza.

 The plaintiffs stated that, together, over 100 of their family members had been killed in Gaza.
 Included among the dead are six members of Ahmed Abu Artema's family who were killed, including his 12-year-old son, five members of Dr. Al-Najjar's extended family who were killed, and eight of Mr. Abu Rokbeh's family who were killed.
 Several individuals and 77 human rights organizations joined the plaintiffs as amici curiae, including Josh Paul from the US State Department; genocide and Holocaust scholars William Schabas, Dr. John Cox, Dr. Victoria Sanford, Dr. Barry Trachtenberg; and Jewish Voice for Peace.

-Case timeline

-The Center for Constitutional Rights filed the case for the plaintiffs on November 13, 2023.
-The preliminary injunction hearing took place on January 26, 2024.